Judith Ayaa: Later life

 Ayaa drifted away from athletics after 1972, marrying and giving birth to several children in quick succession which ultimately brought an end to her sporting career.
 She had at least four children, Nancy, Emmanuel, Priscila and Henry.
 She worked in the Ugandan prison service as a warden during her athletics career and continued the role after retirement.

 The economic downturn in Uganda under the regime of Idi Amin pushed Ayaa into poverty and she was forced to beg on the streets of Kampala before earning a living by breaking stones.
 John Akii-Bua, a teammate of Ayaa's at the 1972 Summer Olympics who won gold in the men's 400m hurdles, discovered Ayaa's plight and raised awareness.
 Donations were made to support her before she died at Mulago Hospital in Kampala in 2002.
-A nursery school, named the Ayaa Foundation was setup in her hometown to care for orphans and vulnerable children.
+A nursery school, named the Ayaa Foundation was set up in her hometown to care for orphans and vulnerable children.
 In 2014, plans were announced for a statue of Ayaa to be erected in Koch-Goma.